 1. Individual Virtual OSE.
 You can license based on individual virtual OSEs within the server that are running the server software.
 If you choose this option, for each virtual OSE in which you run the server software, you need a number of licenses equal to the number of virtual cores in the virtual OSE, subject to a minimum requirement of four licenses per virtual OSE.
-In addition, if any of these virtual cores is at any time mapped
+In addition, if any of these virtual cores is at any time mapped to more than one hardware thread, you need a license for each additional hardware thread mapped to that virtual core.
+Those licenses count toward the minimum requirement of four licenses per virtual OSE.

-- to more than one hardware thread, you need a license for each additional hardware thread mapped to that virtual core.
-Those licenses count toward the minimum requirement of four licenses per virtual OSE. - 2.
-Physical Cores on a Server.
+2. Physical Cores on a Server.
 You can license based on all of the physical cores on the server.
-If you choose this option, the number of licenses required equals the number of physical cores on the server multiplied by the applicable core factor located in the SQL Server Core Factor Table.
+If you choose this option, the number of licenses required equals the number of physical cores on the server subject to a minimum of 4 core licenses per physical processor.
+Earlier versions of SQL Server, as well as current versions of other products license by core, require a number of licenses equal to the number of physical cores on the server multiplied by the applicable core factor located in the Core Factor Table.

-Licensing SQL Server 2014 in a Virtualized Environment
+Licensing SQL Server 2016 in a Virtualized Environment